Osanyin-Taiwo-30/PCI-readDiag/docs/install.md

 # Installation

 To install the readDiag package it is recomended to the user to setup a specific Python environment.
-To this, an `environment.yml` file is provided to create the an environment using the Anaconda Python distribution.
+For this purpose, an `environment.yml` file is provided to create the recommended environment using the [Anaconda Python distribution](https://www.anaconda.com/products/distribution).

-Some of the Python packages used by the readDiag include:
+Some of the Python packages required by the readDiag include:

 * matplotlib;
 * basemap;